budaasuren/Crowdfunding_ETL/README.md

 * Create a new DataFrame that contains the extracted data.
 * Split each "name" column value into a first and last name, and place each in a new column.
 * Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

-* If you chose Option 2, complete the following steps:
+Version 2: Use regular expressions. completed the following steps:

 * Import the contacts.xlsx file into a DataFrame.
 * Extract the "contact_id", "name", and "email" columns by using regular expressions.